 The Ullans Speakers Association of Ballymoney, County Antrim, the United Ulster History Forum and Portavogie Culture and Heritage Society of the Ards Peninsula, County Down and the Monreagh Project, County Donegal, were encouraged to be Friends of the Academy and an Ullans Centre of Academic Excellence would be established between the University of Glasgow, Queen’s University, Belfast, and the University of Ulster.
 Dr Paisley and I first travelled to see Professor John Corbett at Glasgow University on Saturday, 21st June, 2008 to facilitate this.
 Relations with the Sorbonne were maintained through Professor Wesley Hutchinson.
 Ideally, however, a prestigious location in Belfast was still required for the Ullans Academy but that is a continuing story.

-Some six years ago, the Ulster-Scots enthusiast Liam Logan requested information from the Department of Culture, Arts and Leisure regarding further developments in the saga of the Ulster-Scots or Ullans Academy, which Dr Adamson had established in 1992.
-We had heard something of the setting up of an Ulster-Scots Academy Steering Group by Nelson Mc Causland, who had become the Minister of Culture, Arts and Leisure in the Stormont Assembly, but we had been told nothing about its progress.
-This was not unexpected since Nelson had banished all reference to “Ullans” from the Ulster-Scots Agency by Ministerial directive, even though the term had been established by statute in the Belfast Agreement.
+Some six years ago, the Ulster-Scots enthusiast Liam Logan requested information from the Department of Culture, Arts and Leisure regarding further developments in the saga of the Ulster-Scots or Ullans Academy, which we had established in 1992.
+This was precipitated by the setting up of an Ulster-Scots Academy Steering Group by Nelson Mc Causland, who had become the Minister of Culture, Arts and Leisure in the Stormont Assembly.

 Our Ref: RFI 118/10